Lisa's Luscious Kitchen

 What is a Chutney?
 A Chutney is a fruit condiment, rather like ketchup, mustard or cranberry sauce.
 My chutneys emphasize the glory of fresh fruit, and intertwine the components of sweet, sour and savory.
 I recommend using chutney as a side dish to spice up and add depth to an otherwise ordinary or bland meal.
 Use it as an accompaniment to steamed vegetables and rice, couscous or quinoa.
 Chutney can be a dipping sauce for grilled, sauteed or roasted meat, chicken or fish.
 Use the chutney as an ingredient in a sauce, adding wine, stock and fresh herbs.
 Make an unusual stuffing or filling for vegetables, poultry or meat by adding chutney to rice, bread, quinoa or couscous, vegetables and seasonings.
 The uses for chutney are many and varied-- let your imagination run wild and free!

-Oriental Cooking Oils
+Asian Cooking Oils

 These Asian style cooking oils are a combination of toasted sesame oil and peanut oil, infused with spices and seasonings.
 The Star Anise Sesame Oil is a mild flavor enhancer combining szechuan peppercorns, star anise, cassia bark, ginger and garlic.

 The Black Bean Chili Oil is a very spicy infused oil which combines red chili flakes, oriental black beans, ginger and garlic.
-Oriental Cooking Oils have become an integral component of my own kitchen.
+Asian Cooking Oils have become an integral component of my own kitchen.
 I use them as a seasoning in marinades, stir-frys, salsa, cold noodles, clams or mussels, and salad dressings.
 The oils can be directly rubbed onto fish, poultry, veggies and meat for a quick marinade.
 The oils are a quick and easy way to infuse a taste of the orient into any dish.

 Infused Fruit Vinegars